radiasoft/Zgoubi-Workshop/Tutorials/Monday/TutMo2/Ex-0-FirstSteps/readme.md

 and `'REBELOTE'` (pp.&#160;80 and 277).

-In a terminal, navigate to this directory, then run Zgoubi on the input `PSR.dat`.
+In a terminal, navigate to this directory, then run Zgoubi on the input `PSR-FirstSteps.dat`.
 You do this with the command
 ```
 zgoubi -in PSR-FirstSteps.dat
 ```